The prerequisites vary from school to school so students should refer to potential schools’ websites.

 In addition, most medical schools now also require Biochemistry.
 Note that Chem 270 (Biological Chemistry) may not fulfill a school’s biochemistry requirement if it is being “counted” toward the one year of general chemistry.

-There are two options for fulfilling the chem and biochem requirements (option #1 will provide better preparation for the MCAT):
+There are two options for fulfilling the chemistry and biochemistry requirements (option #1 will provide better preparation for the MCAT):

 Note: If you do not elect to take general chemistry in the first semester of your first year and would like to study abroad, it will not be possible to fulfill all the requirements for a chemistry or biochemistry concentration.

 Biochemistry (1 semester)